 Ashoka is an international non-profit organisation with the vision to create a world where everyone is a changemaker.
 Over the past 40 years, Ashoka has devoted its energy to discover and support the most innovative entrepreneurial solutions to tackle social and environmental challenges.
 Nowadays, Ashoka counts over 3800 Fellows in over 93 countries.
 In addition to selecting and supporting the so-called Ashoka Fellows, the organisation attempts to amplify the impact of their solutions and to deepen the co-creation of new solutions by promoting collaboration between social entrepreneurs, companies, and the public authority.

-3 Counties Energy Agency (3CEA) - Ireland
+South East Energy Agency - Ireland

 Cyprus Energy Agency (CEA) - Cyprus